Thin accretion disk luminosity and its image around rotating black holes in perfect fluid dark matter: Rotating black holes in perfect fluid dark matter

 with

-where $M$ is the black hole mass, $a$ is the spin parameter and $\alpha$ is the perfect fluid dark matter parameter.
-In the absence of perfect fluid dark matter, namely in the limit of $\alpha\rightarrow0$, the above metric reduces to the Kerr metric and for the case of $\alpha\rightarrow0$ with $a=0$ reduces to the Schwarzschild solution.
-Meanwhile, for $a=0$ it represents the line element of a static and spherically symmetric black hole surrounded by perfect fluid dark matter obtained in \cite{Yang}.
+In the absence of PFDM, namely in the limit of $\alpha\rightarrow0$, the above metric reduces to the Kerr metric and for $a=0$ it represents the line element of a static black hole surrounded by PFDM in equation \ref{n3}.
 The black hole horizons can be obtained from equation $\Delta=0$.
-The presence of perfect fluid dark matter does not change the number of horizons and only modifies the location of them.
-There are two horizons corresponding to inner horizon $r_{-}$, and outer event horizon $r_{+}$ \cite{Das}.
-The behavior of the event horizon as a function of dark matter parameter for different values of spin parameter is plotted in Figure 1.
-Note that in the present work we consider $\alpha$ to take positive values which gives the positive energy density of dark matter, while in \cite{Wang1} both positive and negative cases have been discussed.
-As the figure shows, the event horizon radius decreases with the increase of spin parameter so that for a given value of $\alpha$, the static perfect fluid dark matter black hole with $a=0$ has the largest values of the event horizon.
+The presence of PFDM does not change the number of horizons and only modifies the location of them.
+There are two horizons corresponding to inner horizon $r_{-}$, and outer event horizon $r_{+}$ \citep{Das:2020yxw}.
+The behavior of the event horizon as a function of dark matter parameter for different values of spin parameter is plotted in Fig.~\ref{event-horizon}.
+Note that in the present work we consider $\alpha$ to take positive values which gives the positive energy density of dark matter, while in \citep{Xu:2017bpz} both positive and negative cases have been discussed.
+As the figure shows, the event horizon radius decreases with the increase of spin parameter so that for a given value of $\alpha$, the static PFDM black hole with $a=0$ has the largest values of the event horizon.
 Moreover, we see that for a fixed value of $a$ the event horizon radius initially decreases with increasing dark matter parameter and increases around a critical value of $\alpha$.
 This increase in the black hole size may be attributed to the fact that after a critical value, the dark matter contributes to the effective mass of the black hole.
 Therefore, in what follows we consider a more realistic case in which for values of $\alpha$ less than the critical value, $\alpha_{c}$, the black hole mass overcomes dark matter distribution.